 Before You Begin

-In order to open these documents, you will need to download and use Adobe Reader XI.
+In order to open these documents, you will need to download and use Adobe Reader.
 Adobe Reader can be downloaded at http://get.adobe.com/reader/.
 Adobe Reader is a free application.

-If you already have Adobe Reader on your computer, make sure that you have the latest version, Adobe Reader XI (11).
+If you already have Adobe Reader on your computer, make sure that you have the latest version, Adobe Reader 2015.
 You can do this by opening the Adobe Reader you have on your computer, clicking on the Help menu, and scrolling down to Check for Updates….
-If you have Adobe Reader X on your computer, you will be told “No updates available.”
-You can still upgrade to version XI however, by pointing your web browser to http://get.adobe.com/reader/?promoid=HTEGO&trackingid=KAXTY.
+You can still upgrade to version 2015 however, by pointing your web browser to http://get.adobe.com/reader/.
 (You should uncheck the box next to “Yes, install McAfee Security Scan Plus” on that web page, unless you do want to install the McAfee anti-virus program on your computer.)

 Read the following directions below BEFORE opening the file below.